Pediatric Eye Exams In Blacksburg, Virginia

 If the eye doctor does determine that your child has a vision problem, they may discuss a number of therapeutic options such as eyeglasses or contact lenses, an eye patch, vision therapy or Ortho-k, depending on the condition and the doctor’s specialty.
 Since some conditions are much easier to treat when they are caught early while the eyes are still developing, it is important to diagnose any eye and vision issues as early as possible.

-Following the guidelines for children’s eye exams and staying alert to any signs of vision problems can help your child to reach his or her potential.
+Following the guidelines for children’s eye exams and children’s eye care and staying alert to any signs of vision problems can help your child to reach his or her potential.